 Less than £10 for a tonne of greenhouse emissions is still fairly expensive compared to other organizations here, but note that it comes with other benefits.
 Replacing kerosene with solar frees up large fractions of income once the cost of the solar light is paid off (20% among the poorest group in a survey they conducted, or $70 a year per household), indoor smoke from kerosene causes many health problems, and users claim education benefits from being able to study at night for longer.
 We haven't calculated the total benefits from these other sources of value, but if these benefits are real it seems plausible that the extra cost is worth it for those interested in improving the developing world.

 Charities such as the Humane League and Vegan Outreach run campaigns to encourage people to become vegetarian, which reduces greenhouse gas emissions from animal farming (though this is not their main goal).
 It is often suggested that vegetarianism is a cost-effective way to reduce carbon emissions.
-For instance Ben West at EAA calculates that encouraging others to be vegetarian by cost-effective means can reduce greenhouse gas emissions by equivalent to a tonne of carbon dioxide for £5.28.
+For instance Ben West calculates that encouraging others to be vegetarian by cost-effective means can reduce greenhouse gas emissions by equivalent to a tonne of carbon dioxide for £5.28.
 We didn't investigate this in further detail, because it seemed unlikely to be competitive.
 The figure used here to convert a person to vegetarianism ($11) seems much more likely to be low than high, yet averting emissions this way looks costly.
 Promoting vegetarianism may be worthwhile once animal suffering is taken into account, but climate change alone doesn't appear to justify it.

 Sandbag £0.009 or £4.50 - Sandbag Report Case (pdf)